allen-proxmire/emergence-universe/README.md

 ---

-"The pattern does not make the pieces.
-The pattern is making pieces.
+"The pieces does not make the pattern.
+The pattern is making the pieces.
 Perpetually.